 PIN ID, unique ID within a PLMN and allocated by network.

 When a PEMC requested over NAS to create a PIN, the AMF interacts with the UDM for creating the PIN.
-The UDM allocates PIN ID and PINE ID for the PIN and the PINEs included in the PIN.
+The UDM allocates PIN ID and optional PINE ID(s) for the PIN and the PINEs included in the PIN.

+7.7.X Evaluation on solution #27

+PEGC is responsible for allocating the PINE ID for the PINE after authentication by PEMC at the same time the association between PEGC and the PINE(s) is established.

+PINE ID is consisting of PIN ID, PEGC ID and optional Element ID, unique within a PIN.
+PEMC/PEGC ID is consisting of PIN ID and PEMC ID/PEGC ID, unique within a PIN